Skip to main content

 USES_TLSMust be set to True.

 RET_SERVERThe address of the OpCon Server.
-If using a DNS name ensure that the DNS name is visible in the public domian.
-This information is used by ServiceNow OpCon Application to submit report back commands to OpCon.
+If using a DNS name, ensure that the DNS name is visible in the public domain.
+Used by the ServiceNow OpCon Application to submit report-back commands to OpCon.

 RET_PORTThe port of the OpCon Rest-API Server.
-This information is used by ServiceNow OpCon Application to submit report back commands to OpCon.
+Used by the ServiceNow OpCon Application to submit report-back commands to OpCon.

 [GENERAL]